MeikaFreckelton/MidnightSnack/docs/README.md

 # Welcome to Midnight Snack! 🐱

-This is a terminal game in which you are given the role of a cat who needs your help in navigating through the maze to find a suitable midnight snack.
+This is a terminal game in which you are given the role of a cat who needs your help in navigating through the maze to find a suitable midnight snack. (created with Ruby)